 The elbows must be kept close to the sides of the body and the hands-on the front.
 A fighter’s body is divided into two halves and into upper-middle and lower areas.

 In muay Thai, it’s called Muay Chaiya stance.
 The legend fighters compared it to a fruit called durian fruit.
 It’s like every time you try to touch it you’ll get hurt badly, because of the thorns that protect its shell.

-Both stance have a common difference, the hip position.
+Both stances have a common difference, the hip position.
 Both are best at their own combat style.
-In muay thai, their stance help them to defense and quickly attack and that’s goes same with boxing.
+In Muay Thai, their stance helps them to defense and quickly attack and that goes the same with boxing.